ViBiOh/fibr/README.md

 It will contains an extra key `new` with the same structure of `item` in case of a `rename` event.

 The webhook can be recursive (all children folders will be notified too) for event choosen.

+#### Security

+Webhooks can be sent with an [HTTP Signature](https://tools.ietf.org/id/draft-cavage-http-signatures-12.html) if you configure the [`webhookSecret`](#usage).
+It adds an `Authorization` header to the sent request that serves as an authentification mechanism for the receiver: if the signature is not valid, you should not trust the caller.

+I've implemented a [very simple function](https://github.com/ViBiOh/httputils/blob/main/pkg/request/signature.go#L34) you can add to your receiver for checking it.

 ### SEO